Text Link

 18. If you are cisgender or heterosexual, recognize your privilege

 If you are cisgender, heterosexual, or both, you hold a certain amount of privilege and power compared to queer and transgender people.
-A good ally recognizes the privilege they have that allows them to move through the world while facing less oppression, as well as have access to opportunities and resources.
+A good ally recognizes their privilege that allows them to move through the world while facing less oppression and has access to opportunities and resources.
 Recognizing and owning your privilege helps you to contextualize the inequity of our society as well as the systemic issues that contribute to various mental illnesses, such as eating disorders.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.